Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 The Zing 16 offers an engraving area of 16” x 12” (406 x 305 mm) and is estimated to cost just under $8000.

 Usually, the engraved areas become black.
-Multi-layer materials offer an alternative, as they enable to engrave other colors than black.
+Multi-layer materials offer an alternative, as they enable engraving other colors than black.
 By removing the top layers the lower layers become visible.

 Another variant of laser engraving is relief engraving.
 The laser creates a deep engraving with distinct heights.
 This variant is beyond any doubt the most impressive since the overall effect is that of a wooden sculpture.
 If you want to create a relief engraving, you need a grayscale design and set your laser to translate the different values into different heights.

-This process has become very popular for customizing parts made off metal, leather plastics, wood, glass, and acrylic.
-In particular, it is a great tool to add numbers, logos, images and serial numbers to parts.
+This process has become very popular for customizing parts made of metal, leather, plastics, wood, glass, and acrylic.
+In particular, it is a great tool to add numbers, letters, logos, images, and serial numbers to parts.

 Laser engraving is today a technology commonly used for producing promotional products like pens, signs, and displays.